Out of all the vertical jump programs out there, Vert Shockrr is by far the most talked about.

 Meet Adam Folker

-Not only because we should care about who is behind the program, but also because he’ll be your personal instructor over the course of the program.
+Not only because we should care about who is behind the jump program, but also because he’ll be your personal instructor over its course.

 The founder of Thincpro and brains behind the Vert Shock Program is Adam Folker, an ex-UC Irvine NCAA player and now professional Basketball player in Europe.

 He didn’t create Vert Shock alone though.
-He teamed up with one of the world’s finest dunkers: Justin “Just Fly” Darlington.
+He teamed up with one of the world’s best dunkers: Justin “Just Fly” Darlington.

 Justin has made a career out of his 50″+ vert alone, so if there’s anyone with a massive authority when it comes to dunking, Justin is the man.